Trade Agreements (Parliamentary Scrutiny and Farming) Bill

 The bill introduces several key changes:

-• Parliamentary Approval: The House of Commons must approve any new bilateral international trade agreement before it can be signed by a government minister.
+- Parliamentary Approval: The House of Commons must approve any new bilateral international trade agreement before it can be signed by a Minister.

-• Duty to Consider Standards: The Secretary of State must consider the potential impact on UK agricultural, environmental, and animal welfare standards when negotiating trade agreements and report on these considerations to Parliament before seeking parliamentary approval.
+- Duty to Consider Standards: The Secretary of State must consider the potential effects of differences in UK and other countries' agricultural, environmental, and animal welfare standards when negotiating trade agreements.
+A report outlining the steps taken must be presented to Parliament before any approval vote.

-• Trade and Agriculture Commission (TAC) Reports: The TAC is required to assess the effects of proposed trade agreements on farming, the rural environment, and animal welfare, submitting reports to the Secretary of State, who must then present them to Parliament.
+- Trade and Agriculture Commission (TAC) Reports: The TAC will assess the impacts of proposed trade agreements on UK farming, the rural environment, and animal welfare, and produce reports for Parliament.

 Government Spending